Bren School Diversity Statement

 The Bren School’s mission is to solve environmental problems through research and training the next generation of environmental leaders.
-Low-income communities and communities of color face a disproportionate amount of environmental harm.
-To bring just solutions to the world’s critical environmental problems, such as climate change, conservation, and pollution, we need all voices and perspectives.
+We value the diversity of views, expertise, opinions, cultures, backgrounds, customs, and experiences reflected among faculty, staff, researchers, students and visitors, and are committed to providing a safe, productive and welcoming environment for everyone in our community.
+We know that to bring just solutions to the world’s critical environmental problems, such as climate change, conservation, and pollution, we need all voices and perspectives.

 The Bren School recognizes the role that academic institutions and environmental organizations have played in perpetuating inequality and racism.
 We recognize that these historic trends have also laid the foundation for modern-day inequalities and discrimination, particularly unequal access to and representation in professional organizations, careers, and the wider field of environmental science.